CSFrequency/firebase-device-store-android-sdk/README.md

 Subscribe a device store to the Firebase App.
 This will:

 1. Subscribe to Firebase Auth and listen to changes in authentication state
-2. Subscribe to Firebase Messaging and listen to changes in the FCM token
+2. Subscribe to Firebase Cloud Messaging and listen to changes in the FCM token
 3. Automatically store device and FCM token information in the Cloud Firestore collection you specify

 #### `FirebaseDeviceStore.unsubscribe(): void`